Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Security Engineer has discovered that, although encryption was enabled on the Amazon S3 bucket example bucket, anyone who has access to the bucket has the ability to retrieve the files.
 The Engineer wants to limit access to each IAM user can access an assigned folder only.
 What should the Security Engineer do to achieve this?

 - [ ] Use envelope encryption with the AWS-managed CMK aws/s3.
-- [x] Create a customer-managed CMK with a key policy granting “kms:Decrypt” based on the “${aws:username}” variable.
+- [x] Create a customer-managed CMK with a key policy granting 'kms:Decrypt' based on the '${aws:username}' variable.
 - [ ] Create a customer-managed CMK for each user.
 Add each user as a key user in their corresponding key policy.
-- [ ] Change the applicable IAM policy to grant S3 access to “Resource”: “arn:aws:s3:::examplebucket/${aws:username}/*”
+- [ ] Change the applicable IAM policy to grant S3 access to 'Resource': 'arn:aws:s3:::examplebucket/${aws:username}/*'

 ### Users report intermittent availability of a web application hosted on AWS.
 Monitoring systems report an excess of abnormal network traffic followed by high CPU utilization on the application web tier.
 Which of the following techniques will improve the availability of the application?
 (Select TWO)